 Explain why intervention is warranted.
 What are the purposes and goals of the initiative?

 The Massachusetts Department of Elementary and Secondary Education (DESE) guides school districts to meet federal and state academic requirements outlined in Every Student Succeeds Act (ESSA) regulations (ESSA State Plan, 2018).
-In addition, local educational plans mandate high-quality standards, assessments, and to an extent, the UDL framework as a system for publicly funded school districts to deploy as a framework for curriculum and instructional design (ESSA, 2015; Multi-Tiered System of Support, 2018).
+In addition, local educational plans mandate high-quality standards, assessments, and, to an extent, the UDL framework as a system for publicly funded school districts to deploy as a framework for curriculum and instructional design (ESSA, 2015; Multi-Tiered System of Support, 2018).
 Adopted in 2015 by ESSA, UDL is a classroom integration strategy steeped in neuroscience and research to understand better the expected variability and inherent learning differences in all learners (Meyer & Rose, 2000; Meyer et al., 2014; Novak & Rodriguez, 2016; Rose & Meyer, 2002).
 DESE developed a Multi-Tiered System of Support (MTSS) in conjunction with regulations and guidance found within ESSA.
 MTSS supports universally designed instruction and curriculum development (Multi-Tiered System of Support, 2018) in meeting the needs of all students and is a framework providing academic and non-academic support to students within a universally designed curriculum model.
 Although deployed during the 2016-2017 school year, MTSS has stalled out after an initial district initiative and turnover of crucial district administration.
 Extrapolating the MTSS framework into reasonable chunks of detail, there are five key components:

 1. An evidence-based curriculum and instructional model (UDL)